-This driving tour can be completed leisurely in about 4 hours.
+This driving tour can be completed leisurely in under 4 hours.
 This will allow you time to stop and explore each site.
 If you’re coming from far away, we recommend staying at the Edgemont Bed & Breakfast in Port Henry–once the home of a local iron magnate’s mistress!

 - Starting Point: Crown Point State Historic Site